Colony 7

 Colony 7 is an arcade shoot 'em up developed and published by Taito's American division in 1981.
 It contains elements of both Space Invaders (developed by Taito of Japan) and Atari, Inc.'s Missile Command.
 Colony 7 was the inspiration for the successful Atari 2600 game Atlantis from Imagic.

-The main innovation of Colony 7 was its extended weaponry arsenal.
-This gave the player the choice to change between several different weapons, with each one needing to be purchased separately as microtransactions through the arcade coin slot.
+In a feature branded as "extended weaponry," the player can change between several weapons, with each needing to be purchased separately as microtransactions through the arcade cabinet coin slot.

 The game was re-released as part of Taito Legends.